barumau/pandunia/english/baxa_kanun.md

 SOV and SVO are the two most common word orders by far in the languages of the world.
 SOV is used in languages like Hindi-Urdu, Tamil, Turkish, Japanese and Korean.
 SVO is used in English, Spanish, Mandarin Chinese, Indonesian and Modern Arabic among others.

-The passive voice is formed by removing the agent subject from the SOV type, leaving only OV.
+### 8.4.
+Passive Sentences

+#### 8.4.1.
+OV order

+In the passive voice there is no agent subject in the sentence.
+There is only the object and the verb.
+Normally the passive is expressed with object–verb (VO) word order with the verb ending in **-u**.

 > **ni vidu.** - You are seen.
 > **musik audu.** - Music is heard.
+> **pan baku.** - Bread is baked.

+Here the focus is on the object, which is the first word in the sentence.
+The object is a passive actor that undergoes the action.

+The agent can be mentioned after the verb with or without the preposition **de**.

+> **ni vidu me.** - You are seen by me.
+> **ni vidu de me.** - You are seen by me.

+#### 8.4.2.
+OV order

+In verb–object (VO) order the focus is on the verb.

+> **vida ni.** - Seeing you.
+> **auda musik.** - Listening music.
+> **baka pan.** - Baking bread.

-#### 8.4.3.
-Word Orders
+#### 8.5.
+All Possible Word Orders

-In theory, there are six possible word orders for the transitive sentence.
+There are six possible word orders for the transitive sentence.
 In practice, all of them are possible in Pandunia.
 They are made possible by the two verb endings, which decide the order of the other constituents (subject and object).

+Different orders put the focus on different constituents: the subject, the object or the verb.
+The focus or emphasis is on the first part of a sentence.

     1. With the verb ending in -a
         - object–subject–verb (OSV) : musik mi auda.